quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed ({{handshake-confirmed}}).
 An endpoint SHOULD discard its handshake keys as soon as it has confirmed the handshake.
-Most application protocols will send data after the handshake, generating acknowledgements and ensuring that both endpoints can discard their handshake keys promptly.
+Most application protocols will send data after the handshake, resulting in acknowledgements that allow both endpoints to discard their handshake keys promptly.
 Endpoints that do not have reason to send immediately after completing the handshake MAY send ack-eliciting frames, such as PING, which will cause the handshake to be confirmed when they are acknowledged.

 ### Discarding 0-RTT Keys

-Clients SHOULD discard 0-RTT keys as soon as they install 1-RTT keys, since they have no use after that moment.

 0-RTT and 1-RTT packets share the same packet number space, and clients do not send 0-RTT packets after sending a 1-RTT packet ({{using-early-data}}).

+Therefore, a client SHOULD discard 0-RTT keys as soon as it installs 1-RTT keys, since they have no use after that moment.

-Therefore a server MAY discard 0-RTT keys as soon as it receives a 1-RTT packet.
+Additionally, a server MAY discard 0-RTT keys as soon as it receives a 1-RTT packet.
 However, due to packet reordering, a 0-RTT packet could arrive after a 1-RTT packet.
 Servers MAY temporarily retain 0-RTT keys to allow decrypting reordered packets without requiring their contents to be retransmitted with 1-RTT keys.
-Servers MUST discard 0-RTT keys within three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}) after receiving a 1-RTT packet.
+After receiving a 1-RTT packet, servers MUST discard 0-RTT keys within a short time; the RECOMMENDED time period is three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}).
 A server MAY discard 0-RTT keys earlier if it determines that it has received all 0-RTT packets, which can be done by keeping track of missing packet numbers.

 # Packet Protection {#packet-protection}